“It sounded really good on paper. In reality, I found it pretty dull.”

 Image of Louise Plummer

 After a shift to a different role didn't pan out, Louise Plummer took some time out to clarify what she really wanted from work.
-Through connecting with others, she found a new, more fulfilling career.
-Here's her story.
+Through connecting with others, she found a new, more fulfilling career and here's how it's panning out one year on.

 What work were you doing previously?